 - for childcare and school enrolment

-- to determine eligibility for the Child Care Benefit, the Child Care Rebate and the Family Tax Benefit Part A supplement — this requires that children are assessed as fully immunised
+- to determine eligibility for family assistance payments — this requires that children are assessed as fully immunised

 Recording details of a deceased person

-Medicare notifies the AIR of the death of a child or young individual <20 years of age.
+Medicare notifies the AIR of the death of anyone with an AIR record.
 Immunisation providers no longer need to provide this information to the AIR.

-If a child, adolescent or young adult <20 years of age has moved overseas, their immunisation provider can inform the AIR by telephone or secure-site email.
+If an individual has moved overseas, their immunisation provider can inform the AIR by telephone or secure-site email.
 This prevents their name continuing to appear on AIR reports of overdue individuals.